 I love to work from home.
 I live to work from home.
 Home is where I am most comfortable and productive, where I thrive.
 I’ve spent the better part of the last five years making a career right from here, from running a yoga business from a Chicago condo, making forays into the city to teach at yoga studios, corporate offices, and private residences; to pursuing doctoral coursework and research in Milwaukee, spending half my time on campus and half at home; to studying for the Vermont bar exam from the cozy confines of a townhome office.

-Mon Mari, a seasoned home-office worker himself, started working from home again last Monday.
+L’Husband, a seasoned home-office worker himself, started working from home again last Monday.
 Feedback regarding the adjustment from our co-workers and peers around the world is mixed and people are struggling.
-Because I’ve also seen lots of articles, posts, and comments on how to work from home, today’s post contains the top tips from two veteran (and inveterate) workers-from-home.
+Because I’ve also seen lots of articles, posts, and comments on how to work from home, today’s post contains the top tips from two veteran (and inveterate) workers-from-home: routine, boundaries, and communication.

 Stick to a Routine